OfficeDev/open-xml-docs/docs/how-to-add-tables-to-word-processing-documents.md

     End Using
 ```

-## Creating the Table Object and Setting Its Properties
+## Create the table object and set its properties

 Before you can insert a table into a document, you must create the [Table](/dotnet/api/documentformat.openxml.wordprocessing.table.md) object and set its properties.
 To set a table's properties, you create and supply values for a [TableProperties](/dotnet/api/documentformat.openxml.wordprocessing.tableproperties.md) object.
 The **TableProperties** class provides many table-oriented properties, like [Shading](/dotnet/api/documentformat.openxml.wordprocessing.tableproperties.shading.md), [TableBorders](/dotnet/api/documentformat.openxml.wordprocessing.tableproperties.tableborders.md), [TableCaption](/dotnet/api/documentformat.openxml.wordprocessing.tableproperties.tablecaption.md), [TableCellSpacing](/dotnet/api/documentformat.openxml.wordprocessing.tableproperties.tablecellspacing.md), [TableJustification](/dotnet/api/documentformat.openxml.wordprocessing.tableproperties.tablejustification.md), and more.
 The sample method includes the following code.